 Riverlawn Elementary School participates in the Community Eligibility Provision (CEP) which is a non-pricing meal service option for school districts in low-income areas.
 CEP provides the opportunity for qualifying schools to provide breakfast and lunch to all students at no cost.

-Riverlawn Elementary School has 30 full-time teachers.
-The teacher to student ratio is 1:18.
+Riverlawn Elementary School has 23 face to face full-time classroom teachers.
+The teacher to student ratio is 1:16.

 Comprehensive Needs Assessment: